carpentries-incubator/sql-humanities-lesson/_episodes/00-sql-introduction.md

 ## Relational databases

-Let's look at a pre-existing database, the `tcp.db` file from the Humanities dataset that we downloaded during [Setup](/sql-humanities-lesson/setup/).
+Let's look at a pre-existing database, the `eebo.db` file from the Humanities dataset that we downloaded during [Setup](/sql-humanities-lesson/setup/).
 Clicking on the "open file" icon, then find that file and clicking on it will open the database.